 Free parking is available about a block away and uphill from the terminal.

-801 Alaskan Way (at the foot of Yesler Street)
+801 Alaskan Way (entrance at the foot of Madison Street)

 Seattle, WA 98104

-Pier 50 has ticket vending machines, snack machines, a covered passenger waiting area, and portable restrooms.
-Pier 52, a Washington State Ferries terminal one block to the north, has many additional amenities including an indoor passenger waiting area, restrooms, restaurants, espresso stand, and an ATM machine.
+Pier 52 has ticket vending machines, a covered area for passenger lines, and portable restrooms.
+The Washington State Ferries terminal one block to the south has many additional amenities, including an indoor passenger waiting area, restrooms, restaurants, an espresso stand, and an ATM machine.

-New parking spaces and passenger loading areas have been created next to the Water Taxi facility in front of the Washington State Ferries terminal at Colman Dock.
+New parking spaces and passenger loading areas have been created near the Water Taxi facility in front of the Washington State Ferries terminal at Colman Dock.